xzfed23/xzfed23/README.md

 # <h2>Hi, I'm xZfed!</h2>
 - 👋 15M INTJ-A (UTC-7: Phoenix, AZ)
-- 🎶 I like almost every genre of music (mostly breakcore)
+- 🎶 I listen to music 24/7 (mostly breakcore)
 - 👨‍💻 I’m interested in C and x86 assembly (I also like old languages such as FORTRAN, Ada, and ALGOL)

 # <h3>Skills and Tools:</h3>